 The Contract is for the ENTIRE ACADEMIC YEAR or the balance thereof.
 It is understood that the student must be enrolled at WIU during the term of the Contract.
 The academic year commences with the first day of registration Fall Semester and concludes 24 hours after the student's last final examination Spring Semester.
 A separate Contract is necessary for Summer School accommodations.
 Separate charges may be necessary for period of occupancy outside the defined academic year (i.e. summer school housing, break period housing, early move-in, etc).

 Students will be notified by the University Housing and Dining Services Office of dates and times when rooms will be available for occupancy.
 If the resident has not occupied the room by the second Tuesday of the semester, the room will be reassigned unless previous arrangements have been made in writing with the University Housing and Dining Services Office.

-Residence Halls will be closed for occupancy by way of this Contract between semesters and during University recess periods as listed in the University Catalog and Residence Hall Handbook.
+Residence Halls will be closed for occupancy by way of this Contract between semesters and during University recess periods as listed in the University Catalog and the Student Handbook.

 IV.
 FOOD SERVICE

 All residence hall students (with the exception of those who reside in Lincoln or Washington halls) are required to be on a food service plan beginning with the first day of classes and continuing through the last day of final examinations.
 The meal plan for residents who transfer into or out of halls that require a meal plan will be adjusted accordingly on a daily basis, pro-rated on the effective date of move.
 Food service may be available for use prior to the first-day of classes.
 Food service is provided with the exception of Saturday and Sunday breakfast.
-Food service units will be closed between semesters and during University recess periods as listed in the University Catalog and Residence Hall Handbook.
+Food service units will be closed between semesters and during University recess periods as listed in the University Catalog and Student Handbook.
 Food service plans are determined by occupancy in certain halls.
-Special diets, whether temporary or continued, which cannot be satisfied within the limits of the regular menus, cannot be provided in the Residence Halls.
-Students on the A La Carte plan may receive a refund at the end of the school year for unused food purchase dollars.
-The portion of the board plan charges used to cover fixed costs is not refundable.
+Upon check-out, students on an eligible meal plan may receive a refund for a portion of unused food purchase dollars as prescribed by the conditions below in “Section VII: Cancellations, Check-out and Refunds”.

 V. SERVICES PROVIDED

 Although the University will exercise reasonable efforts to protect student property, the University is not in any way liable for loss from theft or damage to any personal property belonging to students or their guests.
 All students are urged to make sure that their personal property is covered by insurance, either with their parents' homeowners insurance policy or by a special student policy available for this specific purpose by an insurance firm specializing in this type of coverage.
-Pamphlets and literature on this special insurance coverage for students' personal property are mailed to all residence hall students with their residence hall assignment letter.
+Pamphlets and literature on this special insurance coverage for students' personal property are made available to all residence hall students.

 The student agrees to cooperate with his/her roommate in the common protection of property.
 Room doors should be locked when the room is unoccupied.